Questions and Answers

-Is there A difference in the open float experience as compared to a pod, cabin, or tank?
+Is there A difference in the float experience as compared to a pod, cabin, or tank?

 Is there a difference on the float attendant side as compared to a pod, cabin, or tank?

 Yes.
-We find tanks and cabins to be the hardest to clean, and then pods, and then open concept rooms are the easiest.
+Considering ease of accessibility we find enclosed float tanks, pods, and cabins to be more difficult to clean than open concept rooms.
 In our center we have a very easy time cleaning because we can see and access everything.
 Note that the customer appreciates being able to easily see everything as well, to assess what they are getting themselves into.

-What size of float suite does an open pool require?
+What size of float suite does a float pool require?

 Do you do site visits and installations?